 TIP: The Swiss Travel Pass

 Public transportation is Switzerland is capillary, very efficient, but alas also expensive.
 The Swiss Travel Pass allows unlimited use of train, bus, and boat transport, including Switzerland scenic trains.
 Additionally, you get free access to 500+ museums and up to 50% discount on other mountain excursions.
-If you’re planning to get around a lot, the Switzerland Travel Pass might be the most cost-effective option.
+The Switzerland Travel Pass might be the most cost-effective option if you’re planning to get around a lot.

 Golden Pass Line